-4. He was made of a woman.
-Not of a man, since man had no part in it.
+5. He was made of a woman.

+A. Not of a man, since man had no part in it.
 This confirms the virgin birth, the supernaturalness of that birth.
-But it also stresses His human birth, even if it was supernatural.
-This ties in with Genesis 3:15 and the phrase "seed of the woman".
+It also stresses His human birth, even if it was supernatural.

+B. This ties in with Genesis 3:15 and the phrase "seed of the woman".
 The woman has no seed, but the man.
 Yet such a phrase demonstrates that there was something very unusual in the birth of this "seed".

-5. Made under the Law.
-Christ was an observant Jew born into the Old Testament dispensation, under the Law.
+6. Made under the Law.

+A. Christ was an observant Jew born into the Old Testament dispensation, under the Law.
 He could not have fulfilled the Law unless He had been subject to it.